-(Coastal) The standards of this Section shall apply to the sale of agricultural products.
-"Sale of Agricultural Products" is defined in Section 22.130.030.

-For Agricultural and Resource-Related Districts outside the Coastal Zone, see section 22.08.040.F.
+(Coastal) The standards of this Section shall apply to the sale of agricultural products as defined in Section 22.130.030 ("Sale of Agricultural Products"). is defined in Section 22.130.030.
+For Agricultural and Resource-Related Districts outside the Coastal Zone, see Section 22.08.040.F.